-Southside Eye Care is announcing the introduction of a new laser that performs Laser Vitreolysis; a highly effective treatment for correction of vitreous opacities – commonly referred to as floaters.
+Southside Eye Care in Chesapeake, VA is announcing the introduction of a new laser that performs Laser Vitreolysis; a highly effective treatment for correction of vitreous opacities - commonly referred to as floaters.
 Floaters are quite common, affecting as many as 70% of all people at some point during their lifetime.
 While floaters are only a nuisance for some, many others experience significant visual disturbances they classify as a quality of life issue.
 These patients complain of floaters disrupting their ability to read, drive and otherwise function normally.

 This minimally invasive, in-office procedure can provide much-needed relief from the symptoms associated with floaters; which are known to bother many people as they approach middle age.